mdom/dategrep/README.md

 But just let me show you a few examples.

-The only parameter dategrep really needs is _format_ to tell it how to reckognize a timestamp.
-In this case dategrep matches all lines from epoch to the time dategrep started.
+Without any parameter dategrep matches all lines from epoch to the time it started.
 In this case it's just a glorified cat that knows when to stop.

-    dategrep --format "%b %d %H:%M:%S" syslog
+    dategrep syslog

-Besides the format specifiers, which are very similar to the ones used by _strptime_, dategrep knows about a few named formats like rsyslog or apache.

-    dategrep --format apache access.log

 But things start to get interesting if you add the _start_ and _end_ options.

-    dategrep --start 12:00 --end 12:15 --format rsyslog syslog
+    dategrep --start 12:00 --end 12:15 syslog

 If you leave one out it again either defaults to epoch or now.

-    dategrep --end 12:15 --format rsyslog syslog
+    dategrep --end 12:15 syslog

+Dategrep knows how to handle common time formats like apaches standard english format and rsyslog.
+If you need to handle a new format, you can use _--format_:

+    dategrep --format "%b %d %H:%M:%S" syslog

 If your like me, you often need to call dategrep from cron and need to get all lines from the last five minutes.
 So there's an easy shortcut for that.

-    dategrep --last-minutes 5 --format rsyslog syslog
+    dategrep --last-minutes 5 syslog

 Pipes or zipped files can also be handled, but those will be slower to filter.
 It's often more efficient to just search on an unzipped file or redirect the